mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkCommandIgnoreTube.rst

     :Description: Parse the response for success or failure.
     :param string $response: Response line, i.e, first line in response
     :param string $data: Data received with reponse, if any, else null
-    :param BeanstalkConnection $conn: BeanstalkConnection use to send the command
+    :param Beanstalk\Connection $conn: BeanstalkConnection use to send the command
     :returns: *integer* The number of tubes being watched
-    :throws: *BeanstalkException* When the requested tube cannot be ignored
+    :throws: *\Beanstalk\Exception* When the requested tube cannot be ignored
-    :throws: *BeanstalkException* When any error occurs
+    :throws: *\Beanstalk\Exception* When any error occurs